-Has the economy changed your thinking towards green, eco-friendly packaging and other products?
+Has the economy changed your thinking towards eco-friendly packaging?

 Dennis Salazar, a friend of mine, recently returned from Pack Expo, the largest industrial packaging exposition in Chicago.
 It seems that being green for many industrial suppliers was a just flash in the pan.